 Charitable contributions.
 A qualified charitable distribution (QCD) is a distribution made directly by the trustee of your IRA, other than an SEP or SIMPLE IRA, to certain qualified organizations.
 You must have been at least age 701⁄2 when the distribution was made.
-The total QCDs for an individual for the year can't be more than \$100,000.
-Therefore, a couple filing as MFJ is able to each claim up to \$100,000 for a QCD.
+The total QCDs for an individual for the year can't be more than \$105,000.
+(For 2025, this limit is raised to \$108,000.)
+Therefore, a couple filing as MFJ may each claim up to \$105,000 for a QCD for a total of \$210,000 for the year.
 If all the requirements are met, a QCD may be nontaxable, but you can't claim a charitable contribution deduction for a QCD.
-For more information, see IRS Publication 526 (Charitable Contributions) and IRS Publication 590-B (Distributions from IRAs) or contact a tax professional.
+For more information, see IRS Publication 526, Charitable Contributions and IRS Publication 590-B, Distributions from Individual Retirement Arrangements, or contact a tax professional.